-If you are at home and want to make a soup recipe vegetarian it is super easy to swap out vegetable broth instead of an animal-based broth!
+If you are at home and want to make a soup recipe vegetarian, it is super easy to use vegetable broth instead of an animal-based broth!

 We already found out that Worcestershire sauce contains anchovies, and there are a lot of sauces that call for Worcestershire.
 Tartar sauce and cocktail sauce often contain Worcestershire.
 It should be pretty easy to tell from the ingredients list whether they contain animal products or not.